LearnOnDemandSystems/docs/tms/connectivity-requires.md

 If you are experiencing frequent disconnects or lag when controlling your machines, you may run a [speed test](https://www.learnondemandsystems.com/speedtest/).
 This page allows you to run a connection assessment test.
 A connection assessment test is a very deep and thorough test that measures throughput speed, capacity, and packet quality to assess the user experience of a connection to their respective data center.
 This includes efficiency, data loss, recovery, duplication of data, retransmissions and even corruption.

-For help with analyzing the results of your test, please review the [Interpreting Your Connection Assessment Results](connection-results.md) article.

 ## When Connections Traverse a Proxy

 When connecting to a lab instance via a proxy, certain configuration requirements must be met for each remote controller.
 For more information, please review the [Proxy Requirements](proxy-requires.md) article.